Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Results

-We use two texts (a single novel {\sl Moby Dick} and a whole Brown corpus) and two stopword lists (123 common stopwords between NLTK and spaCy, and 305 stopwords in spaCy) to examine the rank-frequency distribution of stopwords.
-Stopwords tend to rank higher than non-stopwords.
-46 (92\%) of the top 50 words in {\sl Moby Dick} and 48 (96\%) of the top 50 words in Brown corpus belong to the 123 common stopwords list.
+We used two texts (a single novel {\sl Moby Dick} and a whole Brown corpus) and three SFW lists (122 common stopwords between NLTK and spaCy, 302 stopwords in spaCy, and 228 function words) to examine the rank-frequency distribution of SFWs.
+SFWs tend to rank higher than NSFWs.
+46 (92\%) of the top 50 words in {\sl Moby Dick} and 48 (96\%) of the top 50 words in Brown corpus belong to the 122 common stopwords list.
 These percentages are only slightly reduced to 75\% and 78\% for the top 100 words in two text sources.
-For the 305 spaCy stopwords list, these four percentages become 96\% (top 50 words in {\sl Moby Dick}), 100\% (top 50 words in Brown corpus), 85\% (top 100 words in {\sl Moby Dick}), and 92\% (top 100 words in Brown corpus).
+For the 302 spaCy stopwords list, these four percentages become 96\% (top 50 words in {\sl Moby Dick}), 100\% (top 50 words in Brown corpus), 85\% (top 100 words in {\sl Moby Dick}), and 92\% (top 100 words in Brown corpus).

-Fig.\ref{fig1} shows the 4 combinations (two stopword lists and two text sources) of rank-frequency plot in log-log scale.
-The rank-frequency of all words for {\sl Moby Dick} follows the Zipf's law almost perfect, with a fitting exponent of $\alpha=1.06$.
+Fig.\ref{fig1} shows the 6 combinations (three SFW lists and two text sources) of rank-frequency plot in log-log scale.
+The rank-frequency of all words for {\sl Moby Dick} follows the Zipf's law almost perfectly, with a fitting exponent of $\alpha=1.06$.
 That for the Brown corpus is reasonably Zipf's (using the evenly sampling method for log scale discussed in the Method section), with $\alpha=1.07$, but a bump from rank ranging from a few hundreds to ten thousands can be visually seen, indicating that Zipf's law is not perfect.

-For stopwords, their number of appearances are the same as before, but their rank values are lower, because the new rank is for stopwords only.
+For SFWs, their number of appearances are the same as before, but their rank values are lower, because the new rank is for stopwords only.
 This effectively moves these data points horizontally to the left in the rank-frequency plot (see Fig.\ref{fig6}(A), to be discussed in the Discussion section).
 The resulting line (see Fig.\ref{fig1}) is curved and can be perfectly fit by the beta rank function.
-The fitting values for $\alpha$ are 0.63, 0.93, 0.59, and 0.91 for these 4 combinations, and for $\beta$ are 1.07, 1.17, 1.24, and 1.19.
+The fitting values for $\alpha$ are 0.63, 0.93, 0.82, 0.65, 0.91, and 0.87 for these 6 combinations, and for $\beta$ are 1.07, 1.17, 1.38, 1.09, 1.17, and 1.26.